The Ultimate Guide to EU GDPR Compliance

 - Banking and financial details

-When it comes to application of GDPR on all operational companies and businesses, there are some exceptions too.
+When it comes to the application of GDPR on all operating companies and businesses, there are some exceptions too.
 Anti-doping agencies, journalists, historical and scientific researchers have been exempted under the GDPR and they can handle users’ data according to their work requirement.